NaturalHistoryMuseum/river-dolphin-convergence/README.md

 ## Data
 These analyses are based on photographs of specimens from the Natural History Museum, London.
-All the photographs are available [here](add link).
+All the photographs are available from the [NHM Data Portal](http://dx.doi.org/10.5519/0082274).
 We then added landmarks to these to create TPS files that are used in all subsequent analyses.
-The TPS files are available in this repo (unscaled in the `rawdata/` folder and scaled with some landmarks removed in the `data/` folder), but can also be downloaded from the NHM Data Portal. [add link here]().
+The TPS files are available in this repo (unscaled in the `rawdata/` folder and scaled with some landmarks removed in the `data/` folder), but can also be downloaded from the [NHM Data Portal](http://dx.doi.org/10.5519/0082274).

-If you use the data please cite the Data Portal DOI: add DOI.
+If you use the data please cite the Data Portal DOI: 10.5519/0082274.

 ## Analyses